 How does the Agile process work?
 Epics are a large body of work.
-It is broken down into a number of smaller stories or sub-epics.
-The sub-epics are allocated to the team as a story.
+It is broken down into several smaller stories or sub-epics.
+The sub-epics are delivered to the team as a story.

 What Are SAFe Values?

-The core values of SAFe describe the culture that leadership needs to foster.
-They also define how people should behave within that culture to use the framework properly.
+The core values of SAFe describe the culture that should be promoted by people at higher levels.
+They also define how employees should behave within that culture to use the framework properly.